EnvelopSound/Earshot/README.md

 ![Earshot Screenshot](/Screenshot.png?raw=true "Earshot Screenshot")

-Envelop Ambisonic RTMP Streaming Higher-Order Transcoder (Earshot) is a containerized multichannel ngnix RTMP->DASH transcoder, used to transcode higher-order Ambisonics and other multichannel livestreams for the web.
+Envelop Ambisonic RTMP Streaming Higher-Order Transcoder (Earshot) is a containerized multichannel RTMP->DASH transcoder, based on ngnix.
+Earshot can be used to transcode higher-order Ambisonics and other multichannel live streams for the web.

 ## About Envelop ##